LRNWebComponents/hax-body/README.md

 If you think you can use HAX, try one of the methods below of integration.
 HAX is a pretty deep dive into Polymer / Webcomponents so these areas might be good starting points and then working down from there if you find it useful.

 #### Drop in integrations
+- Working on a desktop or mobile app?
+Use the `app-editor-hax` tag - https://github.com/LRNWebComponents/app-editor-hax
 - Faster HAX integration into a CMS setting.
 Use the `cms-hax` tag - https://github.com/LRNWebComponents/cms-hax
 - Want CKEditor style replacement (integration wise).
 Use `wysiwyg-hax` tag - https://github.com/LRNWebComponents/wysiwyg-hax